What is an Argumentative Essay?

 Following is a list of good argumentative essay topics for middle school and college that you may choose from to write your essay.

 These topics will give you argumentative essay ideas that will get you started.
-Remember to choose a topic that you find interesting or is directly linked with your field of study.
+Remember to choose a topic that you find interesting or is directly linked to your field of study.

 You should also consider your strengths and weaknesses and your instructor’s requirements in topic selection.